shundhammer/qdirstat/README.md

 Still missing some important features, but pretty stable.
 So technically, it's still Alpha, but in terms of stability, it's well usable.

+- 2016-02-06

+  - Made the config file format of the new view header columns human readable and editable.
+The first version from yesterday used the native format of Qt's QHeaderView -- a QByteArray in hex encoding.
+This was a sorry excuse for a settings format - not usable for anybody, not legible, much less editable.
+Trolls, WTF?
+Pretty and usable formats everywhere else, and a glorified (well, not even glorified) hexdump here?

+    I hope some admins who might want to provide ready-made config files for their users will appreciate that.
+If not, this is just for consistency's sake; I want to be able to read and edit my config file as I like, even without any graphical config dialogs.

+  - The tree view now uses "middle eliding" for texts that don't fit into a column.
+It used to elide at the end of the text, but that's not necessarily useful for long file names; they often differ only at the end with lots of text at the start in common.
+So, now it's no longer "VeryLongTextBlurb...", but "VeryLongTe...foo.o" if anything needs to be cut off.
+Of course, this makes most sense with the new column width modes, otherwise your column will simple be resized wide enough to fit everything in.

 - 2016-02-05

   - Extended the context menu of the tree view header columns -- see latest